Charley and Vlas Parlapanides

 Charley Kiriakos Parlapanides and Vlas Parlapanides are American screenwriters, producers, and directors.
-They are best known for creating the Netflix animated series Blood of Zeus, which achieved significant success and earned them a Writers Guild of America Award.
+They are best known as the creators, writers, and executive producers of the Netflix animated series Blood of Zeus (2020–2025), which ran for three seasons, and earned them a Writers Guild of America Award.
 The duo also co-wrote the films Immortals (2011) and Death Note (2017).

 Early life and education

-Charley and Vlas Parlapanides were born and raised in Seaside Park, New Jersey, to Vlas Sr. and Angeliki Parlapanides of Greek descent.
-Vlas is a graduate of Villanova University, while Charley attended Central Regional High School.
+Charley and Vlas Parlapanides were born and raised in Seaside Park, New Jersey, to Vlas Sr. and Angeliki Parlapanides, who are of Greek descent.

+Vlas Parlapanides attended Villanova University, where he earned his undergraduate degree.

-Charley also has a degree in economics from Swarthmore College and played as a defensive lineman on the college’s football team for four seasons.
-He later earned a law degree from Loyola Law School.
+Charley Parlapanides attended Central Regional High School before earning a degree in economics from Swarthmore College.
+While at Swarthmore, he played four seasons as a defensive lineman on the college’s football team.
+He later received a law degree from Loyola Law School.